-By far the best easy hike you can do in Aoraki Mount Cook National Park without it being too strenuous.
-This 4 ½ return track takes you to the foothills of the 3,000 metre giant Mount Sefton as it weaves and winds its way along the Hooker River which requires various swing bridge crossings.
+This is the best easy hike you can do in Aoraki Mount Cook National Park without it being too strenuous.
+This return track takes you to the foothills of the 3,000 metre giant Mount Sefton as it weaves and winds its way along the Hooker River which requires various swing bridge crossings.

 At the halfway point of the trail, be rewarded with stunning views of Hooker Glacier Lake, often filled with chunks of ice that has cracked off the Hooker Glacier while Aoraki Mount Cook becomes the centre piece to the landscape.

 - Start / Finish: Kaikoura Peninsula Carpark

 - 10 minutes to Lookout Point

 - 45 minutes return to Whalers Bay Lookout

 - 1 ¼ hours return to South Bay Lookout

 - 1 ¾ hours return to South Bay

 - Difficulty: Easy